 ESG asked security executives whether their security technology was sufficient to protect their organizations.
 Frankly this is one of the weakest facets of security, as its is much more a process than a technological implementation.
 The best technologies in the world are pretty useless if they are not implemented properly.

 Technologies are like placing bandages on a body when you have no clue as to what is wrong with it.
 Maybe there is a trivial skin wound, and a bandage is perfect.
 Maybe, however, you kicked an artery and a bandage is temporarily aesthetic.
-Maybe there is internal bleeding that you never see, that will leave you dead in minutes,
+Maybe there is internal bleeding that you never see, that will leave you dead in minutes, regardless if a bandage is present or not.

 If a survey wants to be useful, why don't we see questions that addresses whether or not organizations have the fundamental components of a good security program?